-FilmLab started its journey as a successfully funded Kickstarter campaign created by Abe Fettig in 2020.
-Initially released as smart phone only application to view and convert negatives with a simply snap, FilmLab 2.2, released in late 2020, also delivered Windows and Mac desktop applications.
-Since then each new version has brought improvements.
-At this time the beta version for FilmLab 2.5 is available to try out.
-We will focus on this iteration, that includes crop and perspective correction as well as batch processing!
-This upgrade is a game changer and makes digitising film much quicker and more fun than ever.
+FilmLab began as a successfully funded Kickstarter campaign created by Abe Fettig in 2020.
+Initially, it was only available as a smartphone application for viewing and converting negatives with a simple snap.
+However, FilmLab 2.2, released in late 2020, also brought Windows and Mac desktop applications.
+Since then, each new version has brought improvements.
+This latest version (FilmLab 2.5) includes crop and perspective correction, as well as batch processing.
+This upgrade is a game changer and makes digitising film much quicker and more enjoyable than ever.

-FilmLab for iOS and Android allows you to digitise film negatives using only your phone, a light source and the film.
-It is a very quick and easy way to have a sneak peak at your images as your film is drying, make a proof or contact sheet and share snaps on socials.
+You can download the app for free to try FilmLab out, the trial includes 36 conversions.
+Once you have decided to purchase this app, you can choose from various pricing options, ranging from a monthly subscription ($7.99) to annual ($59.99) or lifetime ($199.99).
+FilmLab for iOS and Android allows you to digitise film negatives using only your phone, a light source, and the film.
+It is a quick and easy way to have a sneak peek at your images as your film is drying, create a proof or contact sheet, and share snaps on social media.
 The iPhone version is the most powerful and can handle Raw image files as well as do batch conversions.

 You do not have to do image prep to convert with this software.
 You start by selecting the folder destination containing the files you want to convert.
 From there the process is fairly straight forward.